l-modolo/TEtools/README.md

 #### fastq files
 You can add any number of **fastq files** to be mapped on the fasta file, for paired-end data you must add the same number of paired fastq files.

-When fastq files are provided countTE compte an index the fasta file and then map the reads using [bowtie](http://bowtie-bio.sourceforge.net/index.shtml) or [bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml).
+When fastq files are provided, countTE computes an index of the fasta file and then maps the reads using [bowtie](http://bowtie-bio.sourceforge.net/index.shtml) or [bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml).
-For smallRNA sequencing data we recommand to use [bowtie](http://bowtie-bio.sourceforge.net/index.shtml) which seems to perform beter than [bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml).
+For smallRNA sequencing data we recommend to use [bowtie](http://bowtie-bio.sourceforge.net/index.shtml), which seems to perform better than [bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml).
-When using RNA sequencing data we recomand to use [bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) and to specify the correct insert size used to build the library.
+When using RNA sequencing data we recommend to use [bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) and to specify the correct insert size used to build the library.

 #### sam file
-counTE output the sam alignment files corresponding to each fastq file or pair of fastq files in the case of paired-end data.
+counTE outputs the sam alignment files corresponding to each fastq file (or pair of fastq files in the case of paired-end data) in the same order than these fastq files.
 You can also directly use sam alignement files instead of fastq files to skip the mapping step of countTE.
-This is particallarly usefull to compute a count table according to another column in the rosette file for example.
+This is useful when you want to compute a count table according to another column in the rosette file for example.

 ### output file
-countTE reports a space delimited tabular text file of the counts.
+countTE reports a space delimited tabular text file of the read counts.

-The first columns correspond to the columns of the rosette file without the first one and with the `count_column in first position.
+    - The first column corresponds to the rosette file column on which the read count was performed.
+    - If more than one variable column was provided in the rosette file, they will be put after the first column.
-The following column(s) corresponds to the mapping reads counts for each fastq file or sam file and the last column corresponds to the total of these counts.
+    - The next following column(s), but the last, correspond to the number of mapping reads for each sample (fastq/sam files).
+    - The last column corresponds to the total of these counts.

 ### counTE.ini file
 Some options for countTE are not available through the command line options.
-Those are defined in a counTE.ini file .
-This file contains option like the size of an siRNA, the number of threads to use or the path of the differents programs called by counTE.
-By defaut this countTE.ini file is created with default options, if not found in the same directory as the file countTE.py.
+They are defined in a counTE.ini file.
+This file contains options like the size of a siRNA, the number of threads to use or the path of the different programs called by counTE.
+By defaut, this countTE.ini file is created with default options, if not found in the same directory as the file countTE.py.

 ## diffTE

 diffTE performs a differential expression analysis on the counTE output file using [DESeq2](http://bioconductor.org/packages/release/bioc/html/DESeq2.html).

-This tool produces an HTML output with clickable images, that leads to a download of the PDF file and link to table of differencially expressed elements.
+This tool produces an HTML output with clickable images, allowing to download PDF files and link to a table of differentially expressed TEs.

 ## PingPong